 Best Ford Transit Custom for value / standard equipment

 The Transit Custom is relatively well-equipped on even the most basic Base or Leader model, but the upgrade to Trend brings a number of useful extras for not much extra cost.
 Trend is our best-value choice.

 However, you’ll need to upgrade further to Limited to get air-conditioning, alloy wheels and an alarm as standard.

-Since doing so also nets you Sync 3 infotainment with 8.0-inch touchscreen, heated front seats, a passenger airbag and more body coloured exterior elements as well, Limited is also strong value.
+Since doing so also nets you heated front seats, a passenger airbag and more body coloured exterior elements as well, Limited is also strong value.

 Most popular Ford Transit Custom engine

-The bestselling Ford Transit Custom engine is always the middle output version.
+The bestselling Ford Transit Custom engine is always the mid-range output version.

 In Euro 6 terms that’s the 130hp / 385Nm 2.0-litre variant.